salboaie/SwarmESB/README.md

 decomposing complex applications in small services.
 SwarmESB is using swarm communication for creating an easy to grow Enterprise Service Bus.
 You add your own microservices (we call adapters) and describe how  microservices get composed for your usecases in a coupling free DSL (swarm descriptions).
+SwarmESB it is groing in the direction of executable coreographies to offer by design an improved architecture for security and privacy .

 Presentation:  https://docs.google.com/presentation/d/1xn1L9bbiD1TUY7ku5d0V_zF7SBkH3ANQ2uN8AxAXaA8/